 Softgels are similar to digested edibles because they need to reach the liver before they are metabolized.
 That means they may take over an hour to take effect, but the effects may also last longer than some other methods, around 4 hours.

-As you can see, the effects you experience from CBD can last anywhere from 2-6 hours depending on dosing method, tolerance, metabolism, and more.
-Still, CBD is detectable in your system even after the effects wear off.
+As you can see, the effects you experience from CBD can last anywhere from 2-6 hours depending on the dosing method, tolerance, metabolism, and more.
+For CBD oil, it is detectable in your system even after the effects wear off.

 So, how long does CBD oil stay in your system?

-A 1991 study utilized a high-dose CBD regimen in 14 chronically ill patients and examined the concentration of CBD in the blood after dosing.
+A 1991 study utilized a high-dose CBD isolate regimen in 14 chronically ill patients and examined how long it stays in the blood after dosing.
 Patients were given 700 mg of CBD daily for 6 weeks.
 One week after dosing was stopped, CBD blood levels measured at only 1.5 nanograms per mL, and were recorded as “virtually undetectable” after that.

-Another study found that the half life (or the amount of time it takes for one half of the CBD dose to leave the body) of an oral CBD dose ranged from two to five days.
+Another study found that the half-life (or the amount of time it takes for half of the CBD oil dose to leave the body) of an oral CBD dose ranged from two to five days.

-Unfortunately, we don’t have near as much evidence regarding the amount of time CBD stays in your urine.
+Unfortunately, we don’t have nearly as much evidence regarding the amount of time CBD stays in your urine.

 The study only followed one participant after the last day of CBD administration, however, and found that CBD levels were undetectable in the urine after 25 hours.

-Due to the small trial size and limited duration of this study, it doesn’t give reliable information regarding how long CBD will stay in your urine when using larger doses or when taking CBD for extended periods of time.
+Due to the small trial size and limited duration of this study, it doesn’t give reliable information regarding how long CBD will stay in your urine when using larger doses or when taking CBD for extended periods.

 Although CBD is detectable in urine after dosing for some duration of time, CBD alone typically will not cause a failed drug test.

 This type of CBD, called “full-spectrum CBD,” could potentially cause a failed drug test, especially if used at high doses.
-Of course, estimates suggest you may need to take between 1,000 to 2,000 milligrams of full-spectrum CBD per day for that to happen.
+Of course, estimates suggest you may need to take between 1,000 to 2,000 milligrams of full-spectrum CBD per day for that to happen when trying to detect CBD levels.

 CBD doesn’t usually last in the system for very long, but if you find yourself wondering how to get CBD out of your system fast, there may be some things you can do.